Simon Jackman

 • small-area estimation: inferring public opinion at the level of parliamentary seats/districts, postcodes, local government areas etc, from macro-level data.

-• machine-learning methods for classifying and modelling large corpora of political text: identifying persuasive and persistent campaign messages and narratives, misinformation and disinformation, counter-narratives.
+• machine-learning methods for classifying and modelling large corpora of text: identifying persuasive and persistent campaign messages and narratives, misinformation and disinformation, counter-narratives.

 Download my CV .